-Existing aquaculture operations that extract resources (e.g. oyster farming) will not be affected by the management plan for the IMP, but future expansion could be influenced.
+Existing aquaculture operations that extract resources (e.g. oyster farming) will not be affected by the management plan for the TPMP, but if future expansion were proposed then it could be influenced.

 9.2.3 Habitat modification

 It can be expected that compliance operations within the marine park would result in reduced illegal rubbish dumping.